AKHIL-8055/LinkHub_public/README.md

+Here’s an improved README with your updates:

+---

 # 🤔 Imagine a Website Where Finding Classmates is Easy – That's LinkHub!

 🔗 **The one-stop place to find & share your class WhatsApp groups!**